prxshetty/LLM/README.md

 ## References

-The GPT model architecture is based on the original Paper, Analysis of Large Language Models and FreeCodeCamp
+The GPT model architecture is based on the original Paper, Analysis of LLM, Survey of LLM and FreeCodeCamp